12turnbullb/aws-react-bedrock-nlq/README.md

 1. Which campaign had the highest total donation amount?
 2. What payment method was used most frequently?
-3.
+3. List the top 3 events that generated the most donations.
+4. List the top 3 donors for the campaigns that generated the most donations overall.

 ### Updating the Model ID

 The Bedrock calls use the [Bedrock Converse API](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_runtime_Converse.html) which makes it easier to sub in new model IDs without having to account for the variety of response structures.

 To update the model ID, navigate to the cdk.json file in the /backend directory and update the `modelId` field with a model ID from the list of [available Bedrock model IDs](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html).

-Re-deploy the CDK backend in Step 4 above.
+Re-deploy the CDK backend following Step 4 in the above instructions.

 ---

-## Improving NLQ Performance
+## Improving Natural Language Query (NLQ) Performance

 ### Metadata retrieval

 When running an NLQ pipeline, the most important contribution is metadata about your structured data so that the LLM has enough context to accurately structure SQL.
 There are multiple methods for retrieving data store metadata such as referencing flat file documentation, dynamically retrieving schema details, or leveraging RAG for vectorized metadata.

 This project simply retrieves column name and data types from our crawled data in the AWS Glue Data Catalog via the AWS SDK.
 This works because the data is simple enough for the LLM to interpret by column name.
 However, if you want to add more data source context, consider structuring a text file with metadata that the LLM can reference instead.
-AS your dataset matures and evolves, consider a RAG pipeline for metadata retrieval.
+As your dataset matures and evolves, consider a RAG pipeline for metadata retrieval.

 ### Sample queries